tesserae/apitess/mkdocs-site/docs/endpoints/stopwords.md

 Stopwords lists are typically computed using frequency information.
 The reasoning is that the most frequent features are typically the least informative (consider, for example, the articles in English).

+Of course, depending on your needs, you may choose to exclude certain words recommended by the `/stopwords/` endpoint or include words that were not recommended.
+These decisions can be made when specifying stopwords in your application.

 ## GET

 Requesting GET at `/stopwords/` provides a JSON object containing a stopwords list.
 How this stopwords list was created is dependent on the URL query fields used.